The Best Cheap Minimalist Watch? | Timex Fairfield Review

 The glass is mineral crystal, which is pleasing at this price.
 Many fashion brands opt for acrylic (plastic) for their low-cost watches, however Timex have utilised the slightly better mineral glass, which offers some limited scratch and shatter resistance.

 The movement inside the Timex Fairfield range is some form of unnamed Timex quartz movement.
 As with most watches at this sort of price, these are made in the Far East.
-It is possible to get automatic watches from brands such as Seiko, for about 30% more money.
+It is possible to get automatic watches from brands such as Seiko, for about 30% more cost.
 However, for this sort of design, from a renowned brand like Timex, it’s still good value.

-The Timex Fairfield offers a classic, minimalist aesthetic, with some Timex twists to set it apart.
+The Timex Fairfield range offers a classic, minimalist aesthetic, with some Timex twists to set it apart.
 The dial is free from complications, with the hour markers and hands having a slight curvature to them.
-This is a refreshing change from the stale, repetitive designs used by the likes of Daniel Wellington; shared by millions of mass-shipped Chinese watches.
+This is a refreshing change from the stale, repetitive designs used by the likes of Daniel Wellington; shared by millions of mass-shipped cheap Chinese watches.

 This design offers great versatility and a timeless look, which will stay stylish for years to come.
-It also features the elusive Indiglo feature, which is my favourite night light technology; illuminating the entire dial at a press of the crown.
+It also features the elusive Timex Indiglo feature, which is my favourite night light technology; illuminating the entire dial at a press of the crown.